ohmez/projectriot/2.0/notes.md

 Checklist
 MOdel - started
-View - not started need handlebars views
+View - first "login" page started
-Controller - not started api/html routes.
+Controller - first login route working next step is masteries.

-Tests??? - need tests to make sure the first ajax to riot api will properly get the data and store it into database.
+Tests??? - need to get masteries and associate them to summoners; then use the JSON file to update the champion name field. summoner search and database population from results works for first "login".